mmahdi2414/Internet-Engineering-Final-Project/README.md

-# Final Project Specification
+#Internet Engineering Final Project
-Here is the specification of your final project.
+Here is the specification of final project.
 ## General Idea
 The idea is to write an application that can be used in case of emergency situations.
 It suppose to help the team involved in the disaster situation such as earthquake to fill out reports about the situation and give a realistic view to the operation centres.